Australia’s New South Wales sets new high for COVID deaths

 The 21 deaths reported in New South Wales on Wednesday topped the previous record of 18 set on Monday.
 The state saw 34,759 new COVID-19 cases and 2,242 hospitalizations, including 175 patients in intensive care.

-Victoria state also reported 21 deaths Wednesday along with 40,127 new cases as the state government announced that 1,000 first-year healthcare students and retired nurses would be recruited as vaccinators to meet rising demand for booster shots.
+Victoria state, whose capital Melbourne is hosting the Australian Open starting next week, also reported 21 deaths Wednesday along with 40,127 new cases as the state government announced that 1,000 first-year healthcare students and retired nurses would be recruited as vaccinators to meet rising demand for booster shots.

 Deputy Premier James Merlino said the state’s healthcare system is strained, with around 6,600 workers off duty after testing positive or coming into close contact with a positive case.